ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

     :align: center
     :alt: GQ7 providing transform from map to odom

-We will not go over how to setup local odometry in this tutorial, but we will discuss how you could integrate the GQ7 solution with a local odometry solution if you had one setup.
+We will not go over how to setup local odometry in this tutorial, but we will discuss how you could integrate the GQ7 with a local odometry solution if you had one setup.

-In both the above setups, the transforms provided by the ``microstrain_inertial_driver`` allow users to provide waypoints in the ``earth`` and ``map`` frame which is useful for accurate and repeatable global navigation.
+In both the above setups, the transforms provided by the ``microstrain_inertial_driver`` allow users to provide waypoints in the ``earth`` and ``map`` frame, which is useful for accurate and repeatable global navigation.

 Tutorial Steps
 ==============